How to Invest Your Super: Best Superannuation Investment Options & Mix

 Written by: Chris Strano

 Investment options within super are wide and varied, depending on what is offered by your superannuation fund.

-There are literally thousands of investment options available for you to decide how your super is invested.
+There are literally thousands of superannuation investment options available for you to choose.

 So many options can be overwhelming, but are we complicating a rather simple process?